kamarada/kamarada-website/en/_posts/2019-08-14-how-to-play-super-nintendo-games-on-opensuse-with-the-snes9x-emulator.md

 Would you like to remember any of those classics?
 Did you know it is possible using a program called emulator?

 An **emulator** is a software that allows your computer to run software made for another device.
 A video game emulator allows your computer to run games made for that video game.
-Files which contain games are called **ROMs**.
+Files that contain games are called **ROMs**.
 In the case of Super Nintendo, a ROM would contain the content dumped from a cartridge.

 There are some Super Nintendo emulators out there.
 One of the most popular is Snes9x.